 The effects of light on our circadian cycles was also a recurring theme.
 Encouraged practices to counter its effects included being conscious of our bodies’ exposure to light; particularly receiving plenty of sunlight shortly after waking up (to increase energy and alertness) and avoiding blue light up to one hour before going to bed.
 Even wearing orange glasses during that time could drastically improve our sleep.
 Also discussed was the importance of built environments on our sleep, both in the bedroom and in our daily settings (such as the workplace).
 Of particular interest was the fascinating work of Delos, a Wellness Real Estate company committed to creating indoor environments that focus particularly on improving our health and well-being.

-BENJAMEN WALKER, CARLO MIRARCHI, MICHAEL RAPAPORT, REGGIE WATTS SHAUN STEWART, JEFF KAHN, DR. MICHAEL BREUS
+BENJAMEN WALKER, CARLO MIRARCHI, MICHAEL RAPAPORT, REGGIE WATTSSHAUN STEWART, JEFF KAHN, DR. MICHAEL BREUS

 Throughout the wide range of discussions by the panels, there was a resounding consensus that the lack of 7–9 hours of sleep every night not only impacts productivity and creativity, but is also associated with health complications such as anxiety, depression, memory loss and weight gain (to name a few).
 Conversations throughout the day underscored the importance of taking individual actions to become self-aware.
 They highlighted the health benefits we gain when we take active measures to improve our sleeping habits and subsequently our health.